etcaples/better-meal-splitter/README.md

-# better-meal-splitter
+# SplitMeal
-The better app for splitting the cost of meals.
+App for splitting the cost of meals.